-- If you tested positive for COVID-19 or are waiting for results, you should be in isolation.
-Isolation means you need to stay away from others as much as possible.
-You should stay in a specific "sick room," if possible, and away from other people in your home. - If you cannot separate from others at home, you should wear a mask. - Do not attend work, school, be in public areas, or use public transportation. - Do not share household items like dishes, cups, eating utensils, and bedding. - Cover coughs and sneezes with a tissue or your elbow.
-Throw away used tissues in the trash and wash your hands. - Avoid touching your eyes, nose, and mouth. - Wash your hands often with soap and warm water for at least 20 seconds. - Clean high-touch surfaces (tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, etc.) daily. - Reschedule all non-essential medical appointments. - If you need medical care, call your provider before going, and tell them about your illness.
+- Separate yourself from others in your home, as much as possible.
+Stay in a separate room and use a separate bathroom, if possible.
+If you cannot separate from others at home, you need to wear a mask. - Do not attend work, school, be in public areas or use public transportation. - Avoid sharing household items like dishes, cups, eating utensils, and bedding. - Cover coughs and sneezes with a tissue or your elbow.
+Throw away used tissues in the trash and wash your hands. - Avoid touching your eyes, nose, and mouth. - Wash your hands often with soap and warm water for at least 20 seconds. - Clean high-touch surfaces (tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, etc.) daily. - Reschedule all non-essential medical appointments.
+If you need medical care, call your provider before going, and tell them about your illness. - Monitor your symptoms and seek medical care if your illness is worsening.